Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 When $Mgl$ is negative, changes in the motion are seen since the symmetric top is forced to move upwards differently from the positive $Mgl$ case \cite{KleinSommerfeld, Tanriverdi2020, Moralesea2016}.
 This is not possible for an ordinary symmetric top.
 However, it is possible for gyroscopes and some special symmetric tops with extra pieces.
 We will consider the initial values used for the motion with cusps as an example to motion with negative $Mgl$, and $Mgl$ will be taken as $-0.068 \,J$.
 These initial values can be found in the explanations of figure \ref{fig:uefftt_mmgl}.

 Effective potential together with $E'$ and $Mglb/a$ for this case can be seen in figure \ref{fig:uefftt_mmgl}(a).
-It can be seen that the minimum of the effective potential is negative, which is different from the motion with cusps studied in section \ref{mwc}.
+It can be seen that the minimum of effective potential is negative, which is different from the motion with cusps studied in section \ref{mwc}.
 The position of $U_{eff_{min}}$ and form of $U_{eff}$ are also different.
+More detailed analysis of effective potential when $Mgl$ is negative can be found in previous work \cite{Tanriverdi_ueff}.

 Results of numerical solutions can be seen in figure \ref{fig:ttdfd_mmgl} in appendix 4.
-It can be seen in figure \ref{fig:ttdfd_mmgl}(a) that $\theta$ decreases after settlement of the motion differently from the motion with cusps.
+It can be seen in figure \ref{fig:ttdfd_mmgl}(a) that $\dot \theta$ is negative at the beginning and $\theta$ decreases after the settlement of the motion differently from the motion with cusps.
 This happens since negative $Mgl$ applies torque to lift the symmetric top or gyroscope.
-Changes in $\dot \theta$ can be deduced from the graph of the effective potential, and it is negative at the beginning.

 In this case, $\dot \phi$ takes negative values, and symmetric top precesses in the reverse direction with respect to precession in the motion with cusps.

 In figures \ref{fig:uefftt_mmgl}(b) and \ref{fig:uefftt_mmgl}(c), shapes for the locus and their projection can be seen, respectively.
 From these figures, it can be seen that an inverted motion with cusps is observed.